DIY Pet Gummies? A Manufacturer’s Reality Check

 Packaging is part of safety and consistency

-For gummies, packaging is not a nice-to-have.
+For gummies, packaging isn’t a nice-to-have.
 It’s a control measure.
-Professional packaging decisions are tied to moisture protection, reseal performance, and stability testing.
-DIY storage methods often aren’t designed for humidity control, which is exactly what gummies need most.
+Professional packaging decisions tie into moisture protection, reseal performance, and stability testing.
+DIY storage methods often aren’t designed for humidity control — which is exactly what gummies need most.

 Cross-contact is easier than most people think

-Home kitchens are busy spaces.
-Shared tools, containers, and surfaces make unintended cross-contact more likely-especially if multiple batches are made over time.
-In a facility, documented sanitation and handling controls exist for a reason: they reduce variability and risk.
+Home kitchens are busy.
+Shared tools, containers, and surfaces make unintended cross-contact more likely — especially if you make multiple batches over time.
+At a facility, documented sanitation and handling controls exist for a reason: they reduce variability and risk.

 What to remember if you’re evaluating DIY pet gummies